-• Tuition Assistance
+Tuition Assistance

 Tuition assistance is provided for persons eligible based on total family income, family size, and major financial responsibilities.
 Information is obtained from the Director.
-Assistance through CCIS (Child Care Information Services) is the first step in obtaining any scholarship funds from DCCC, call 243-4014 for information on these services.
+Assistance through ELRC (Early Learning Resource Center) is the first step in obtaining any scholarship funds from DCCC, call 1-800-864-4925 or 717 210 3334 for information on these services.